Agricultural permits for driving (under 18 years old)

 - Pre-apply online to save time in the office.

-- Provide a detailed map outlining the farm, roads, silos, and fields where you’ll be driving with the permit.
+- Provide a detailed map outlining the farm, roads, silos, and fields where you'll be driving.

-- For examples of how your finished map should look, see Sample maps.
+- For examples of a finished map, see Sample maps.

-- Pass the knowledge test and driving test at a driver licensing office.
+- Make an appointment to take your knowledge and skill test at a driver licensing office.
+Once you pass both tests, you'll:

 - Answer a medical question.